alphagov/ci-puppet/README.md

 ## Development Workflow

 - Clone this repository
-- Run `librarian-puppet install` to gather the external modules
+- Run `bundle exec librarian-puppet install` to gather the external modules
 - Run `bundle exec rake` to run the tests
 - Make changes to the repository
 - Run `bundle exec rake` to run the tests